-Actually I talk about that in great detail in my free newsletter, but the bottom line is: if your Ex is still dominating your mind and they still have power over you one way or another then it is too early.
+Actually, I talk about that in great detail Invalid shortcode attributes, but the bottom line is: if your Ex is still dominating your mind and they still have power over you one way or another then it is too early.

 Another factor that especially applies if you have been out of the dating game for far too long is dating inexperience.
 You will have lots of unpleasant experiences if you start (online) dating after years of absence from the dating game.